Alpine City History

 The Alpine beautification program was launched in 1965, with a city population of 904, under the direction of Utah County, Joel C. Barlow, Mayor Ronald Strong with Councilman Ronald Devey, Jay Singleton, Van Burgess, Eldredge Warnick and Councilwoman Jennie Wild.

-At the City Hall after working all morning, the workers met at noon and the Alpine City Lion's Club furnished everyone with a weiner roast.
+At the City Hall after working all morning, the workers met at noon and the Alpine City Lion's Club furnished everyone with a wiener roast.

 The involvement of the whole community could be seen everywhere, as school children, boy scouts and girl scouts were assigned projects to be carried out.
 School was dismissed part of a day and organized groups of boys and girls picked up the litter at the edges of the road.
 Poster contests were held in the school where prizes were awarded each grade for the best ones.
 New songs and slogans were composed and real enthusiasm was displayed in our local school.